OmarMiniesy/Notes/Security/System Security/Reverse Shells.md

 ### Finding the Right Reverse shell

-Using the cheatsheet above, it has different techniques.
+Using the cheat sheet above, it has different techniques.
 Check first for the presence of that programming language or tool on the system before running these commands to make sure they can work.

 > For example, to run the `python` one-liner, first make sure we can execute python on the target machine.
 Might work for `python` and not `python3`, so try all cases.